 Repressurising Ideal boiler pressure with filling loop

-How to Repressurise Ideal Boiler Pressure
+How to Repressurise Ideal Boiler Pressure & Decrease

-Last updated on December 19th, 2024
+Last updated on January 4th, 2025

-When your boiler pressure drops too low the boiler will stop working which means you will have no heating or hot water.
-Ideal boiler pressure should be between 1 and 1.5 bar on the pressure gauge when the radiators are cold.
+When your pressure drops too low, the boiler will stop working, which means no heating or hot water.
+The pressure should be between 1 and 1.5 bar when the radiators are cold.
+I have been repairing and servicing boilers for over a decade and have fixed many boiler pressure problems.

 Ideal Logic boiler pressure gauge